kylecase/unsupervised-learning-homework/README.md

 # unsupervised-learning-homework

-Uses unsupervised learning techniques to cluster crypto currencies by performance in different time periods
+Uses unsupervised learning techniques to cluster crypto currencies by performance in different time periods using K Means and PCA